 Continuation of ARCH 1213.
-Two hours lecture.
-Lab: six hours per week.
 Prerequisite: ARCH 1213.
-(Sp)
+(Spring only)

 ARCH 2252 COMPUTER APPLICATIONS IN ARCHITECTURE-PHOTOSHOP

 This is an introductory course on computer applications in architecture.
 Understanding the digital tools and becoming familiar with the digital design process is a vital part of the course.
 The course will consist of a weekly lecture, tutorial and workshop.
 Students are required to participate in all portions of the class including the workshop.